lukateg/strength-age/README.md

 -- fix loader

 ----TODO
--- fix bugs in console of the prod app
--- fix active menu item
+-- fix deloyed with  clerk dev keys
 -- create dev branch and hook it up to netlify, prod from main should be vercel

 PLAN: